TediusTimmy/Calculators/README.md

 Next, but mysteriously not finally, we have the `Float` class.
 It has a `Fixed` significand.
 It has a sign flag, an exponent field, and a flag for infinity or Not-A-Number.
 A disgusting amount of code in this class is devoted to handling zeros, NaNs, and infinities correctly.

 The final thing is the `DecFloat` class.
 This thing is responsible for enforcing limitations on precision and exponents.
-Some of the library routines make numbers with precision greater than is permitted by the library so that the result can be accurate (which isn't working correctly).
+Some of the library routines make numbers with precision greater than is permitted by the library so that the result can be accurate.
 Some terms in series we don't want to flush to zero when they could change the result.
 It is the hard separation between the developer of the floating-point library and the developer using the floating-point library.

 ## AltCalc5Slimmed

 At some point, I merged the `Float` and `DecFloat` classes and changed the semantics of the `Fixed` class to produce this.
-It has the same math problem as AltSlowCalc.
-It really looks as though I have a catastrophic loss of precision somewhere.
 It also rips out everything from `BitField`, `Integer`, and `Fixed` that isn't used to construct `Float`.

 ## Calc4